StuartMesham/low_resource_lm/README.md

 # Low-Resource Language Modelling

-Implementation of a multilingual GPT-2 and utilities for downloading and preprocessing training data.
+An implementation of a multilingual GPT-2 and utilities for downloading and preprocessing training data.

 ## Usage example
 Ensure that all scripts are run from the root directory.